 This is a typical issue: it either comes from a request to place a model at the real world coordinates, or else work-in-progress elements are placed far away from the model.
 As elements are placed further away from Archicad origin, the program must engage in additional calculations to ensure a precise model.
+Solution:

 Use the Fit in Window option – it will show the whole model area.
 Select all elements to find those placed far away from the main model.
 Relocate or delete these elements.

 It is possible that you have accidentally or directly entered an invalid value for a GDL object, or that certain elements such as walls and roofs are connected incorrectly.
 When Archicad must handle a large amount of errors, it slows down.
 Solution: